-Alternative 11 6.
-Close the pot fishery when 90% of the commercial ACL is met.
+Alternative 116.
+Close the pot fishery when 90% of the commercial ACL is projected to be met.

 Alternative 12 6.
-Establish a spawning season closure for black sea bass. (the sub-alernatives below were removed from Amendment 18 and incorporated here per Sept.
+Establish a spawning season closure for black sea bass. (the sub-alternatives below were removed from Amendment 18 and incorporated here per Sept.
 2010 Council motion)